ds2-lab/LambdaFS/aws-setup/documentation/setup.md

 com.gmail.benrcarver.distributed.InteractiveTest --leader_ip <PRIVATE IPv4 OF VM> --leader_port 8000 --yaml_path <PATH TO>/config.yaml
 ```

 Note that we're setting the JVM heap size to 2GB in the above command via the flags `-Xmx2g -Xms2g`.
 If you're using a VM with less than 2GB of RAM, then you should adjust this value accordingly.
-We recommend at least 256-512MB of RAM for basic testing with single file system operations and 1-2GB for benchmarks, especially if running in `distributed` mode.
+We recommend at least 256-512MB of RAM for basic testing with single file system operations and 1-2GB for small-scale benchmarks.
+If you are running in `distributed` mode, then we recommend *at least* 2GB, but this should be significantly higher if you're running larger-scale benchmarks and/or using multiple other client VMs (in `distributed` mode).

 ### Distributed Mode

-**NOTE:** This information is covered in greater detail in the LambdaFS-Benchmarking-Utility GitHub repository available [here](https://github.com/ds2-lab/LambdaFS-Benchmark-Utility).

 To run the benchmarking utility in `distributed` mode, you need to provision additional virtual machines with the repository setup and installed in the same directory as your primary client (i.e., experiment driver) machine.
 For these instructions, we'll assume the repository is located in `/home/ubuntu/repos/LambdaFS-Benchmark-Utility`.
 Create a `config.yaml` file in that directory (i.e., `/home/ubuntu/repos/LambdaFS-Benchmark-Utility/config.yaml`) with the following structure:
 ```yaml